bernardoleite/feup-SDIS-2Projeto/README.md

 ### Description

 UPER is a Distributed System that has as main function the sharing of hitchhiking among the people involved in the community of the University of Porto.
 With this project we intended to implement a platform capable of managing a travel between two points.
-A registered user who is going to take a trip can create it on the platform and another user could join the trip.
+A registered that is going to take a trip can create it on the platform and another user could join the trip.

 ### Functionalities